Bachelor of Engineering (Honours) (Materials Science & Engineering)

 As a double degree, the Bachelor of Engineering (Honours) in Materials Science and Engineering is made up of a reduced number of courses taken simultaneously with courses from your other degree.
 If you undertake a double degree, you do not need to take general education or free elective courses.

-These types of career paths are just the beginning, as the field of materials science and engineering is constantly evolving to meet a wide range of societal and environmental demands.
+New roles and new sectors are continually emerging as the field of materials science and engineering is constantly evolving to meet a wide range of societal and environmental demands.
+A Bachelor of Engineering degree in Materials Science and Engineering offers diverse career opportunities, including:

-This double degree is accredited by Engineers Australia, the largest professional body for engineers in the country.
+This degree is accredited by Engineers Australia, the largest professional body for engineers in the country.
 By becoming a member of Engineers Australia, you will have access to a network of over 100,000 professionals and enjoy the benefits of being connected to the biggest advocate for your future profession.

 "I was drawn to the interdisciplinary possibilities of Materials Science.
 Bridging science and engineering, the subject matter had a good coverage of both the theory of why and how materials have the properties they do, and practical applications in industry.
 Being both a scientist and engineer meant working with a diverse group of students and academics, so I had a fantastic time at uni!
 In the later years, the close-knit community at MSE really shone through, especially the support we gave each other during our honours thesis research projects."